thyik/pi_TV_HAT/pivpn.md

 # Pi VPN

 Type of VPN
-* WireGuard : new light-weigth and fast
+* WireGuard : new light-weight and fast
 * OpenVPN : More common VPN

 ```